-***IMPORTANT NOTE: The pictures in this blog are from multiple visits to Saint Louis throughout the years, and are not from a single trip.***
+IMPORTANT: The pictures in this blog are from multiple visits to Saint Louis throughout the years and are not from a single trip.

 I’ve been to Saint Louis (STL) more times than I can remember, starting from when I was very young.
 I did not explore STL much while growing up, because it was, and still is, considered a dangerous place.
-It repeatedly makes the list of ‘Most Dangerous Cities in America’ on those yearly lists.
+It repeatedly makes the list of “Most Dangerous Cities in America” on those yearly lists.
 I say this because I think it’s important for every single person to be educated and fully aware regarding any place they are visiting.
 Anyway, I’m grown now, so I assume the risk.
-You can’t stay away from places (especially those with sooo much history) due to fear of what might happen.
+I know STL gets a bad rap, but you can’t stay away from places (especially those with sooo much history) due to fear of what might happen.
 And to be fair and honest, nothing bad has ever happened to me any of the times I’ve visited STL.
 It is a bit depressing that a city so important to the development of the United States and steeped in history is now plagued by corruption and crime; however, if you stay in the more “touristy” areas, you should be fine.

 There are many things to do in STL, and many are family friendly.
 Obviously, the main attraction is the Saint Louis Arch, but there is also the City Museum, Saint Louis Zoo, Cahokia Mounds (technically in Illinois, but extremely close by), Saint Louis Science City, Missouri History Museum, the Old Courthouse, and much more.
 In this blog, I’ll be covering my visits to the Arch, the zoo, the Old Courthouse, the Delmar Loop, and just my time spent there in general.